 The loss of memory caused by dementia or Alzheimer’s is arguably the most upsetting part of the disease process.
 And for family and close friends, our loved one’s memory loss may have a profoundly personal effect on our relationships.
 But it shouldn’t stand in the way of spending time and creating new memories together.

-When diagnosed with dementia or Alzheimer’s, it is possible that our loved ones will at times not recognize us for who we are.
+When a loved one is diagnosed with dementia or Alzheimer’s, it is possible they will, at times, not recognize us for who we are.
 They may reference us as their mother or father and may not even remember that they are married or if they have children.
 Although painful, this does not mean that their lives with us have become unimportant, nor does it mean we won’t have more special moments with them now.

 How do we respond to our loved ones in these moments?
 It may feel natural to correct them or to ask “Don’t you remember?” but these types of responses have the potential to embarrass them.
 Our loved ones do not realize they’ve forgotten something so important, and to be made aware they have can cause a mixture of hurt and confusion.